GrandCare provides high-quality occupational therapy

 Occupational therapy as part of a rehabilitation program can help individuals achieve a faster and more successful recovery following a surgery, injury or illness.
 Occupational therapy includes a customized plan of care suited to the individual’s needs.
 Occupational therapy can promote better outcomes when recovering from a surgical procedure.

-Orthopedic Rehabilitation Home Health Specialists
+Orthopedic and Cardiac Rehabilitation Home Health Specialists

 Our team consists of skilled nurses, physical therapists, occupational therapists, speech therapists, medical social workers and home health aides supervised by a dedicated and experienced clinical management team.
 Our team works closely with each patient, their family, and their physician to develop a plan of care that is customized to the needs of every patient.

-We specialize in Orthopedic Rehabilitation as this is our clinician’s expertise.
+We specialize in Orthopedic and Cardiac Rehabilitation as this is our clinician’s expertise.
 Our team consists of over 150 clinicians across Southern California.
 Our in-house therapy team is led by Area Directors of Therapy Services; our directors require therapists to have experience in orthopedics, home health, home exercise programs, special precautions, and manual therapy.
 Each physical therapists’ competencies are signed off by the Area Director of Therapy Services.
 Most of our therapists are Doctors of Physical Therapy with years of experience treating orthopedic and spine patients.

-Our team of nurses have experience in supporting post-acute orthopedic patients in the home through performing comprehensive patient assessments, observing, teaching, training, managing, and evaluating patient specific health needs to ensure a successful recovery.
+Our team of nurses have experience in supporting post-acute orthopedic and cardiac patients in the home through performing comprehensive patient assessments, observing, teaching, training, managing, and evaluating patient specific health needs to ensure a successful recovery.
 Our nurse’s competencies are signed off by our Director of Patient Care Services for each location to meet best practices and ensure quality patient care.

 Are Home Health Services Covered by Insurance?